diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 new algorithm for computing revenue distributing coefficients.
 This algorithm provides that players get more revenue when place their bet earlier.

-Also proposed scheme has built-in mechanism to adjust the *softness** of revenue distribution.
+Also proposed scheme has built-in mechanism to adjust the *smoothness* of revenue distribution.

 If we evaluate proposed Blockchain Fair Bets according to the selected criteria, we get the following result: